TIBCOSoftware/snappydata/docs/howto/load_data_into_snappydata_tables.md

 !!!
 Note

-	When loading data from sources like CSV or Parquet the files would need to be accessible from all the cluster members in SnappyData.
+	When loading data from sources like CSV or Parquet the files would need to be accessible from all the cluster members in TIBCO ComputeDB.
 Make sure it is NFS mounted or made accessible through the Cloud solution (shared storage like S3).